dheeraj-thakur123/group_chat_assignment/README.md

 Run npm i to install all the dependencey

 # Note -
-create .env in root of the project add JWT_SECRET key in env file. npm start to run the project.
+Create .env in root of the project
+Add JWT_SECRET key in .env file. npm start to run the project.